In chronological order with the most recent information at the top:

 2/15/13 - LOS ANGELES COUNTY BOARD OF SUPERVISORS

-County) sent a letter to the FAA responding to the FAA's answers to several questions raised in a meeting held by the FAA in December, 2012.
-The letter outlines the FAA and Coalition positions on several critical issues.
-On March 13, 2013, State Senator Ted Lieu introduced a resolution (SJR 7) in the California Legislature urging Congress to enact the LOS ANGELES RESIDENTIAL HELICOPTER NOISE RELIEF ACT OF 2013.
+On June 10, 2013, Congressman Adam Schiff held a field hearing on the FAA Report on the LA Helicopter Noise Initiative.
+(See LA Times Article) On March 13, 2013, State Senator Ted Lieu introduced a resolution (SJR 7) in the California Legislature urging Congress to enact the LOS ANGELES RESIDENTIAL HELICOPTER NOISE RELIEF ACT OF 2013.
 On February 4, 2013, Senator Dianne Feinstein and Congressman Adam Schiff introduced Bills in Congress (LOS ANGELES RESIDENTIAL HELICOPTER NOISE RELIEF ACT OF 2013) to direct the FAA to issue regulations to reduce helicopter noise in Los Angeles County.
 The Bill Nos. are S. 208 in the Senate, and H.R.
 456 in the House.

 Motions and resolutions of support for H.R.
-2677, the LOS ANGELES RESIDENTIAL HELICOPTER NOISE RELIEF ACT, have been approved by the agencies shown below.
+2677, the LOS ANGELES RESIDENTIAL HELICOPTER NOISE RELIEF ACT OF 2011, have been approved by the agencies shown below.
 One notable exception is the City of Torrance, whose airport is home to most of the helicopters that fly in the South Bay area.

 11/20/12 - CITY OF BEVERLY HILLS